zacksiri/zacksiri/README.md

 I build products using software as my creative tool.
 I've built many kinds of products.

-🏨 Hotel Booking
++ 🏨 Hotel Booking
-🧾 Invoicing CRM
++ 🧾 Invoicing CRM
-🚗 Car Booking
++ 🚗 Car Booking
-🛒 E-Commerce
++ 🛒 E-Commerce
-🔍 Business Directory
++ 🌏 Location Based Directory
-💰 FinTech / Banking Engine
++ 💰 FinTech / Banking Engine

 I've solved many kind of problems.
 I'm usually a part of the beginning of a company.
 I'm used to building things with very minimal resources all the way from MVP to making things scale to hundreds of thousands of users.